Sawbridgeworth Cricket Club

 Over the years there have been many ground improvements at Town Fields.
 Showers and toilets were added to the changing rooms in 1972, a professional groundsman was employed from 1973, and artificial nets were first laid down in 1979.
 It was also in 1979 that through the generosity of Phil Pyle, a second cricket ground was laid at Crofters, the home of Sawbridgeworth Football Club.
 The Town Fields clubhouse was completely knocked down, rebuilt and extended to be opened for Cricket Week in 1987.

 Sawbridgeworth won the 1st XI Herts League championship in 1984.
 The 1st XI came very close again in 1986, when Bishop's Stortford just beat them to the title in the last round of games.
-Sawbridgeworth having won their game, then went to witness the conclusion of Bishop's Stortford's game where car headlights were alleged to be trained on the field of play to allow the local rivals to complete their win.
+Bishop's Stortford's won their game when car headlights were alleged to be trained on the field of play to allow the game's completion.
+Sawbridgeworth also won their final game, and after the match drove over to Stortford to help their local rivals celebrate their league victory.

 By the mid-1990s playing membership had declined slightly, but the club has since expanded quickly to become one of the biggest amateur clubs in southern England.
 In 2003, the club enjoyed its best-ever season on the field, The 1st XI recorded an unprecedented double, winning the Saracens Herts League Division One championship and the Becker Transport Cup while the 2nd XI also gained promotion after finishing third in Division Four.
 The 3rd XI finished in ninth position in Division Nine but only after extending their unbeaten league sequence to 28 matches, a club record.
 Since 2004 the club has played Premier League cricket in the Home Counties league.